A Local's Favourite Caves in Iceland

 You can also choose departure from Reykjavík for the Katla ice cave.

-I revisited the Katla ice cave in 2021 and it was now in another location.
-The ice caves collapse and new ones are discovered, so the experience is never the same.
+I revisited the Katla ice cave in 2021, and it was now in another location.
+The ice caves collapse, and new ones are discovered, so the experience is never the same.

 Regína by Katla ice cave in South-Iceland

-Visiting Katla ice cave in 2021
+Visiting the Katla ice cave in 2021

 Here you can see all the tours of the Katla ice cave.